hackclub/hackclub/workshops/notes_to_self/README.md

 ### Adding a Space to Display Old Notes

-Now that we've sectioned off a part of the body for creating new notes, we can similarly section off a part of the body for displaying the old notes.
+Much like how we've sectioned off part of the body for creating new notes, we can similarly section off a part of the body for displaying the old notes.
 Let's create a `div` for this, beneath our `new-note` div:

 ```html
 <div class="new-note">